What tasks are delegated by a dentist to an EFDA in Ohio?

 Students are mandated by the Ohio State Dental Board to complete at least 80 hours of hands-on patient care (placing restorations) during their training.
-Students may do so in their place of employment (the doctor signs a contract of supervision) or in one of our affiliated institutions (MetroHealth Hospital or MercyHealth - St. Elizabeth Hospital) and in their place of employment.
-For those students whose employer will not agree to supervise this part of the training, the student may attend a facilitity, but availability to complete all 80 hours depends on the facility schedule and will require the student to spend extra time in addition to their class day to complete the required hours.
-The student must successfully pass semester one amalgam, composite, and sealant competencies in order to participate.
+Students must do so in their place of employment (the doctor signs a contract of supervision) or in one of our affiliated institutions (MetroHealth Hospital or St. Elizabeth Hospital) if the student does not have employer support or the student is unemployed.
+For those students whose employer will not agree to supervise this part of the training, the student may attend a facility, but availability to complete all 80 hours depends on the facility availability and will require the student to spend extra time in addition to their class day to complete the required hours.
+The student must pass competency assessments during the first semester in order to participate.

 The Ohio State Dental Board requires patient clinical experience to sit for the state exam, in addition to successful completion of the EFDA Program.

 I am a foreign-trained dentist.
 How do I apply for the EFDA Program?

 To apply to the program, you must follow the same steps as previously listed, including the entrance examination.
 In addition, instead of CDA credentials, please submit transcripts from the dental school attended (officially translated into English by a translation service such as the Educational Course Evaluators if in another language).
 Additionally, foreign applicants must demonstrate English proficiency by showing proof of Test of English as a Foreign Language (TOEFL) results.
 The minimum score to be considered for admission is 577 (paper-based) or 90 (internet-based).
 Applicants are exempt from TOEFL if they show proof of speaking English as their native language or a bachelor's degree or higher at a US college or university or a foreign university where instruction was in English.